What is Crawl budget? (Level up your SEO)

 Crawl rate limit refers to the maximum of crawling your website can keep up with before it alters the server stability.

-How to make Google crawl your website faster
+How to increase Google crawl demand rate

 Increase the number of resources and speed up your server